marco262/my_wiki/data/waterdeep/gm_notes/false-hydra.md

 ## The Henderson's Farm

 [Earl](^dragon_heist/earl_henderson.png) and [Martha](^dragon_heist/martha_henderson.jpg) Henderson are a friendly couple of farmers who help provide the town with most of their food.
 There's not much going on with them when the PCs talk to them.
-However on leaving their home for the first time (or while poking around), the PCs will notice three small graves in the front yard, each no more than three feet long.
+However, on leaving their home for the first time (or while poking around), the PCs will notice three small graves in the front yard, each no more than three feet long.
 The headstones are strangely blank.
 When asked about it, the Hendersons will shrug in confusion, saying they're not sure what the graves are, and they must have been here since they moved in.
 If the PCs push the subject, the Hendersons will get agitated and ask them to leave.

 # When The Song Stops